robertdfrench/portunusd/SECURITY.md

 bugfix before you disclose your findings; the tracking issue will help you keep me publicly accountable.

-Portunus has no users and therefore no money for bounties, but I will be delighted to "retweet" your writeup in order to draw attention to your hard work.
+PortunusD has no users and therefore no money for bounties, but I will be delighted to "retweet" your writeup in order to draw attention to your hard work.